 No. Federal funds obligated before the date that the Director declares a diversion remain available for expenditure without regard to the intervening period of the State’s ineligibility.
 See § 80.91 for when a Federal obligation occurs.

 Subpart D—Certification of License Holders

-§ 80.30 Why must agency certify the number of paid license holders?
+§ 80.30 Why must a State fish and wildlife agency certify the number of paid license holders?